Kickbike

 A kickbike (also known as a bikeboard, footbike, or pedicycle) is a type of kick scooter and is a human-powered street vehicle with a handlebar, deck, and wheels propelled by a rider pushing off the ground.
-The kickbike often has a large standard size bicycle front wheel and a much smaller rear wheel, which allows for a much faster ride.
+The kickbike often has a standard-size bicycle front wheel and a much smaller rear wheel, which allows for a much faster ride.